-The project activity started on 31 December 2008 with first start of the reconstructed unit #2.
+The project activity started on the 31st of December 2008 with first start of the reconstructed unit #2.
 It was expected in PDD (table 2) that the next scheduled unit #1 to start operation in December 2009.
 Actualy the unit (#1) was started after reconstruction on 18 December 2009 and is being operated in precomissioning mode.
-The regular operation is expected to begin at the end of 2010.
+The regular operation is expected to begin in the third quarterof 2011.
 Within the first commitment period of 2008-2012 the following schedule is planned: